Zyplos/GeminiDesktopConcept/REPORT.md

 # Project Notes

-This project was originally called "GeminiDesktopConcept" was meant to be a UI mockup with the goal of seeing what Gemini could look like if it was integrated into a desktop environment and always ready to use.
+This project was originally called "GeminiDesktopConcept" and was meant to be a UI mockup with the goal of seeing what Gemini could look like if it was integrated into a desktop environment and always ready to use.
 As I thought about the project more and more, I decided I wanted this to be a real application I could use instead of a simple mockup.
 With this being AI related, I decided to see how I could streamline one of my biggest use cases for AI: getting writing feedback and suggestions.

 Here's some of the thinking behind this project.

 ## Intro

-This project became **Latent Writer**, a writing assistance application that takes the form of an always accessible overlay on top your desktop.
+This is **Latent Writer**, a writing assistance application that takes the form of an always accessible overlay on top your desktop.

 **The goal** was to have an AI assistant that could take text snippets and give you writing suggestions (synonyms, formalizing text, shortening text, etc) without having a dedicated chat box UI and a clutter of chat histories.
 These suggestions are meant to be quick, one off queries that you can get in the moment you want them so you don't interrupt your writing flow.